csgf/csgf/installation-configuration/docs/install-liferay.611.rst

 You can download the java connector for your version of mysql server from the `official site <http://dev.mysql.com/downloads/connector/j/>`_ or download `ours <http://sourceforge.net/projects/ctsciencegtwys/files/wiki/mysql-connector-java-5.1.13.jar/download>`_.

 Now you can copy liferay's jar.
-Liferay refers to these file as liferay portal dependencies. `Form here <https://sourceforge.net/projects/lportal/files/>`_ you can find the full list of liferay files.
+Liferay refers to these file as liferay portal dependencies. `From here <https://sourceforge.net/projects/lportal/files/>`_ you can find the full list of liferay files.
 There are different dependencies corresponding to the different liferay version.
-To install *Liferay 6.1.1 CE GA2* download dependencies from `this link <http://sourceforge.net/projects/lportal/files/Liferay%20Portal/6.1.1%20GA2/liferay-portal-dependencies-6.1.1-ce-ga2-20120731132656558.zip>`.
+To install *Liferay 6.1.1 CE GA2* download dependencies from `this link <http://sourceforge.net/projects/lportal/files/Liferay%20Portal/6.1.1%20GA2/liferay-portal-dependencies-6.1.1-ce-ga2-20120731132656558.zip>`_.
 After downloading, extract the archive and copy the jar file into the same path of mysql java connector (see the example below):

 .. code:: bash